fedhere/MLTSA22_FBianco/CodeofConduct.md

 # Machine Learning for Time Series Analysis Code of Conduct

+This class's code of conduct is written with the intent to ensure we all give each other respect and trust.

 **Diversity is a resource that enriches us culturally and intellectually.
 Thank you for making this space harassment free and inclusive to all members of this class environment**